What we do

 A&E and Cardiology

-The A&E, acute medicine and cardiology departments at Bradford Royal Infirmary work closely together and have made significant improvements and investments to patient pathways in order to give a faster, more efficient service.
+The A&E, acute medicine and cardiology departments at Bradford Royal Infirmary work closely together to give a faster, more efficient service.

 Point-of-care troponin testing takes place in A&E and on our Medical Admissions Unit (MAU).
 This test ensures early identification of high risk acute coronary syndrome (ACS) patients while identifying low risk patients for early discharge.

-Inpatient services are based on ward 22, level 1, of the BRI site, and include a £2.3million state-of-the art cardiac catheter laboratory and day-case suite which opened in October 2014.
+Inpatient services are based on ward 22 at BRI and include a £2.3million state-of-the art cardiac catheter laboratory and day-case suite which opened in October 2014.

 Here we provide the full range of cardiological treatments, other than heart surgery which is carried out at Leeds Teaching Hospitals.
 We perform:

-The full range of cardiac diagnostic services are available at both the BRI and St Luke's and waiting times are generally short - with most investigations carried out within four weeks from being referred by your GP.
+The full range of cardiac diagnostic services are available at both Bradford Royal Infirmary and St Luke’s Hospital and waiting times are generally short - with most investigations carried out within four weeks from being referred by a GP.